|

 The

-group is comprised of organizations, providers and
+two decades) is comprised of organizations, providers and

-practitioners across the global professional coaching
+practitioners across the global professional workplace coaching

 industry.
 The aim of the ICC is to provide the growing